ArunMichaelDsouza/joypad.js/README.md

 | button_16 | Vendor button 1                |
 | button_17 | Vendor button 2                |

-If you would like to set cutom button mappings for better cross browser support, you can use the ``customButtonMapping`` setting.
+If you would like to set custom button mappings for better cross browser support, you can use the [customButtonMapping](https://github.com/ArunMichaelDsouza/joypad.js#custombuttonmapping-object) setting.

 ### ``axis_move``